Analytic thermal bootstrap meets holography: Introduction

 Combining the lessons from both sides of the AdS/CFT correspondence, namely by using the asymptotic form of multi-stress tensor coefficients together with the KMS condition, the double-trace sector has been approximated for non-integer $\Delta_\phi$~\cite{Buric:2025anb,Niarchos:2025cdg,Buric:2025fye}.
-However, at integer values of $\Delta_\phi$ this approach breaks down because the contributions from double-trace operators and from graviton exchanges overlap in such a way that their coefficients must cancel precisely for consistency.
+However, at integer values of $\Delta_\phi$ this approach breaks down because the contributions from double-trace operators and from graviton exchanges overlap in such a way that the divergent part of their coefficients must cancel precisely for consistency.
 This delicate cancellation has so far obstructed a complete determination of two-point functions at integer $\Delta_\phi$.
 Complementing these analytic results, numerical studies of the scalar wave equation in black hole backgrounds have been carried out both in momentum and in position space~\cite{Bonelli:2022ten,Parisini:2023nbd,Dodelson:2022yvn}.

-In this work, we employ analytic bootstrap techniques to determine two-point functions of scalar operators with integer scaling dimensions $\Delta_\phi$ in AdS black brane and spherical black hole backgrounds.
-Specializing to the zero spatial separation limit shown in Figure~\ref{fig:Setup}, we demonstrate that the correlators can be reconstructed from two simple ingredients: (1) the knowledge of the spectrum, and (2) a finite set of multi-stress tensor OPE coefficients.
-Within this framework, the double-trace contributions arise automatically and cancel the poles that appear in multi-stress tensor coefficients.
-For each correlator, the required OPE data do not mix with the double-trace sector and remain finite even at integer $\Delta_\phi$, thereby resolving the long-standing obstruction encountered in earlier approaches.
-The two-point functions can be determined exactly for arbitrary integer $\Delta_\phi$ using the following expansion in GFF correlators:
+In this work, we employ analytic bootstrap techniques to study two-point functions of scalar operators with integer scaling dimensions $\Delta_\phi$ in AdS black brane and spherical black hole backgrounds.
+Specializing to the zero spatial separation limit depicted in Figure~\ref{fig:Setup}, we show that the correlators can be obtained by considering three contributions: (1) the KMS inversion of the low-lying multi-stress tensor operators (satisfying $\Delta<2\Delta_\phi$), (2) an infinite number of multi-stress tensor operators (satisfying $\Delta\geq\Delta_\phi$) which can be approximated using the asymptotic form of the thermal OPE coefficients, similarly to what done in ~\cite{Buric:2025anb,Buric:2025fye}, (3) and arc contributions, responsible for cancelling spurious poles created by the resummation of the infinite tower of operators in (2).
+These spurious poles are the bouncing singularities.
+We demonstrate how all three terms can be computed (or approximated when necessary) by making use of the following expansion in terms of GFF correlators:

-Importantly, the sum is finite and thus, as mentioned above, only a finite set of OPE coefficients -- which all belong to the multi-stress tensor sector -- are needed to fully fix the correlators.
-We argue that this expression is valid both for the black brane and black hole backgrounds.
-In the first case, we compare our results to numerical solutions of the scalar wave equation and find very good agreement.
-Moreover, we show that higher-curvature corrections also fit into our framework by appropriately modifying the multi-stress tensor OPE coefficients.
-Finally, we present evidence that the analytic bootstrap admits a natural AdS interpretation as an expansion in graviton modes around the thermal AdS background.